Tom Lovell: Life

+at the intersection.
+The intersection has since been eliminated by closing off the highway.

 Education

 Lovell enrolled at Syracuse University in 1927, graduating in 1931.
 His college roommate Harry Anderson, classmate Elton Fax and teacher Hibbard V.B.
 Kline influenced his decision to become an illustrator.
 In his junior year at Syracuse, Lovell sold drawings to popular "pulp" Western, gangster and detective magazines.